Friday, September 23, 2016

 But this isn't the endgame.
 America’s schools are only part of the picture.
 In homes and “religious” settings across the country, offensive ideas about sex and gender continue to be foisted off on innocent children.
 It is a scandal that must not be allowed to continue.

 Everyone now recognizes that being LGBT brings with it a better understanding of human sexuality and family than that held by merely heterosexual citizens.
 The science is clearly on our side.
-We LGBT activists are the best people to be directing education policy, and we now largely do direct it, but the important issue of how children are taught the facts of life in other settings remains far too open.
-This will soon change.
+We LGBT activists are the best people to direct education policy, and we now largely do direct it, but the important issue of how children are taught the facts of life in other settings remains far too open.
+This must change.

 Those who persist in naysaying our plans on these new fronts will soon come to regret it.
 Especially, parents with "Christian" leanings had better get their priorities queered within the next few years or we are going to have to take the gloves off.
 That day will not be a pleasant one for those on the wrong side of history.